-- To provide students with the opportunity to gain valuable experience of the engineering-related workplace via first-hand experience. - To allows students to undertake a sustained period, embedded with a host employer, to work on one or more defined projects or goals.
+The module aims to provide students with the opportunity to gain valuable experience of the computing-related workplace via first-hand experience.
+This module allows students to undertake a sustained period, embedded with a host employer, to work on one or more defined projects or goals.
 The student will be expected to find and secure a suitable placement opportunity.
 The Industrial Placement will normally take place during the normal academic year, as if over the two normal University semesters.
 As such its duration should normally be in the region of 20-40 weeks dependent on working hours.